iiwiiInsider/Production_Ready_Product_Marketplace/README.md

 # BurnProjects Marketplace

+Login feature to be implemented secuerly next befor marketplace opens to front end user.

 A Next.js marketplace application for buying and selling items.
 Features a modern landing page, market listings with search/filter capabilities, and detailed property views.

 ## Features